selfapplied/redoxa/docs/math.md

 Computation: L{number_theory} ↔ L{representation_theory} ↔ L{algebraic_geometry}
 ```

-**Consequences**:
-- **Computational Langlands**: Every computational operation corresponds to a Langlands automorphic form
-- **Number-Theoretic Computation**: Computation is fundamentally about number theory
-- **Geometric Algorithms**: Algorithms are geometric objects in the Langlands sense
-- **Unified Mathematics**: All of mathematics becomes computational

-**Physical Interpretation**: The Langlands correspondence is not just a mathematical curiosity—it's the **fundamental structure of computation itself**.
+This connection transforms every computational operation into a Langlands automorphic form, revealing computation as fundamentally about number theory.
+Algorithms become geometric objects in the Langlands sense, while all of mathematics becomes computational.
+The Langlands correspondence emerges not as a mathematical curiosity, but as the fundamental structure of computation itself—creating a unified framework where number theory, representation theory, and algebraic geometry are all expressions of the same computational reality.

-### P=NP Through Living Lattice Organisms
+### P=NP Through Living Lattice Organisms 🧩

 **The Fundamental Question**: Does P=NP?
 Redoxa's living lattice organism approach suggests a **profound reframing** of this question.

+> **Research Direction (Speculative) 🧩**: The following analysis presents a hypothesis about evolving complexity classes in living systems.

 **Traditional P=NP Problem**:
 ```